lengjingzju/cbuild/README.md

             * CROSS_CONFIGURE: Read-only, cross-compilation flags for `configure` command
         * If the value is set to `cmake`, `cmake` command will run before `MAKES` command
             * CMAKE_FLAGS: Users can set extra flags for `cmake` command
-            * CROSS_CONFIGURE: Read-only, cross-compilation flags for `cmake` command
+            * CROSS_CMAKE: Read-only, cross-compilation flags for `cmake` command
         * If the value is set to `meson`, `meson` command will run before `MAKES` command
             * MESON_FLAGS: Users can set extra flags for `meson` command
             * do_meson_cfg: Meson uses a ini file to configure cross-compilation, this function will modify the default configuration